nosilver4u/ewww-image-optimizer/README.md

 Images can be optimized using tools on your own server for free (jpegtran, optipng, pngout, pngquant, gifsicle, cwebp), or can be optimized via specialized servers that utilize the best tools available in lossless or lossy mode.
 Our lossy compression uses unique algorithms to gain maximum compression while remaining visually lossless.
 Your images can even be converted to the most suitable file format using the appropriate options.
 Using the EWWW I.O.
 API will allow the plugin to work on any hosting platform, and can also be desirable if you cannot, or do not want to use the exec() function on your server, or prefer to offload the resource demands of optimization.

-If you need a version of this plugin for API use only, see [EWWW Image Optimizer Cloud](https://wordpress.org/plugins/ewww-image-optimizer-cloud/).
-It is much more compact as it does not contain any binaries or any mention of the exec() function.

 ### Automatic Everything ###